Samsung The Freestyle 2nd Gen Projector Review

 Differences Between Sizes And Variants

-We purchased and tested the Samsung Freestyle 2, which has no variants but did succeed a first-generation model.
+We purchased and tested the Samsung Freestyle projector, which has no variants but is a successor to a first-generation model.
 Both generations share most of the same features, with the main differences being increased memory in the second-generation model and the inclusion of Samsung's Gaming Hub for cloud gaming.

 Our unit was manufactured in July 2023.